economist-components/component-gobbet/README.md

-# component-sharebar
+# component-gobbet

-React component that creates a sharebar for the main socials website
+> Accompanying text for an article